caretapps-developer/gb2-terminal-monorepo/UI_SCREENS_GUIDE.md

 - Only visible categories are available for selection

 **Validation Rules:**
-- Category must be selected
+- Category must be selected (for Tap-to-Pay layout)
-- Amount must be greater than $0
+- Amount must be greater than $0 (for Tap-to-Pay layout)
-- Cannot proceed without valid configuration
+- Cannot proceed without valid configuration (for Tap-to-Pay layout)

 **Transitions:**
 - `terminalConfigured` → Payment Layouts